desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

   // previously created denom.
   rpc SetDenomMetadata(MsgSetDenomMetadata)
       returns (MsgSetDenomMetadataResponse);

-  // SetBeforeSendHook allows the subspace treasury to set the address of a CosmWasm contract
-  // that will be called before the coins are sent to track or block the send action. rpc SetBeforeSendHook(MsgSetBeforeSendHook)
-      returns (MsgSetBeforeSendHookResponse);

-  // ForceTransfer allows the subspace treasury to force transfer some coins from one
-  // address to another.
-  rpc ForceTransfer(MsgForceTransfer) returns (MsgForceTransferResponse);
 }

 // MsgCreateDenom defines the message structure for the CreateDenom gRPC service